ZupIT/beagle-docs/content/en/resources/customization/beagle-for-web/advanced-topics/rendering.md

 ### Using the Renderer

-The renderer has only two functions: `doFullRender` and `doPartialRender`.
+The renderer has two main functions: `doFullRender` and `doPartialRender`.

 1. `doFullRender`: renders the tree passed as parameter by running all rendering steps over it.
 Full renders must be done every time new nodes are created
 2. `doPartialRender`: it only runs the view snapshot and the steps after that.
 Partial renders should be used to modify existent nodes.